Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • test for the determination of tumor markers.

-When an underlying disease that contributes to a violation of hematocrit is detected, narrow specialists are involved in the treatment of the patient - an endocrinologist, a gastroenterologist, a pulmonologist, a cardiologist, an oncologist, etc.
+When an underlying disease is identified that contributes to a violation of the hematocrit, narrow specialists are involved in the treatment of the patient - an endocrinologist, a gastroenterologist, a pulmonologist, a cardiologist, an oncologist, etc.

-The risk of developing dangerous complications with increased blood viscosity directly depends on the causes that cause it.
+The risk of developing dangerous complications with increased blood viscosity directly depends on the reasons that cause it.

-Thick, heavy blood reduces the speed of blood flow, this is especially pronounced at the level of small vessels (capillaries).
-Hence, a characteristic circulatory disorder, cold extremities, an increased risk of blood clots that clog blood vessels.
-If such a thrombus breaks off and blocks the coronary artery or cerebral vessel, life-threatening consequences inevitably arise - myocardial infarction or ischemic stroke.
+Thick, heavy blood reduces the blood flow rate, this is especially pronounced at the level of small vessels (capillaries).
+Hence, a characteristic circulatory disorder, cold extremities, an increased risk of blood clots that clog the vessels.
+If such a blood clot breaks off and blocks a coronary artery or a cerebral vessel, life-threatening consequences inevitably arise - myocardial infarction or ischemic stroke.

-Among other consequences of blood clotting, experts call:
+Among other consequences of blood thickening, experts call:

 • deep vein thrombosis;